RallyHereInteractive/unreal-plugins/Documentation/md/models/RHAPI_SetSinglePlayerSettingRequest.md

 #### `public `[`FRHAPI_JsonValue`](undefined.md#structFRHAPI__JsonValue)` `[`Value`](#structFRHAPI__SetSinglePlayerSettingRequest_1af0bd1ebe29d05a508641c4964a2c1c9f) <a id="structFRHAPI__SetSinglePlayerSettingRequest_1af0bd1ebe29d05a508641c4964a2c1c9f"></a>

-New value for the setting.
+New value document for the setting.
 Must conform to the jsonschema defined for the setting type+version.

 #### `public bool `[`Value_IsNull`](#structFRHAPI__SetSinglePlayerSettingRequest_1a35d886d8ff5310bf5af477992d279b95) <a id="structFRHAPI__SetSinglePlayerSettingRequest_1a35d886d8ff5310bf5af477992d279b95"></a>